 Lake Texoma License

 Casting a line in Lake Texoma?
 Buy yourself a Lake Texoma License for $12 and feel free to fish anywhere on the lake!
-You don’t need a TX or OK fishing license when you have one of these, nor any stamps or endorsements.
-Lake Texoma Fishing Licenses are valid until December 31 of the year you buy it.
+If you have a TX or OK license, you can fish in the appropriate portion of the lake.
+But if you just want to hit Texoma, you don’t need a TX or OK permit (or any stamps or endorsements), just a Lake Texoma License.
+These licenses are valid until December 31 of the year you buy it.

 Super Combo License